taimurhassan/crc/README.md

 # Learning to Recognize Cellular Communities in Histopathological Landscape

 This the official implementation of our paper, titled, *Learning to Recognize Cellular Communities in Histopathological Landscape*.
-In this codebase, we couple neural message solver with the nuclei graph decomposition network in order to effectively recognize cellular communities within the CRC whole slide images.
+In this codebase, we coupled neural solver with the nuclei graph decomposition network in order to effectively recognize cellular communities within the CRC whole slide images.
 The block diagram of the complete framework is illusrated below:

 ![Block_Diagram](images/B_D_.png)